 As we begin each season, we like to advise everyone on the importance of proper mowing practices.
-This article will be repetitive for many, however we must stress that mowing is the most important maintenance that your lawn receives and that improper mowing is still the most common cause of lawn problems for homeowners in our area.
-Mowing too short, too infrequently, and with a dull blade are the most common mistakes made mowing.
-The effects of improper mowing often do not show until hot weather comes.
-Poor color, thin turf, and even brown areas of lawn result each season from mowing too low as well as too infrequently.
+This article will be repetitive for many, however, we must stress that improper mowing is still the most common cause of lawn problems for homeowners in our area.
+Mowing too short, too infrequently, and with a dull blade are the most common mistakes made, often resulting in poor color, thin turf, and even brown areas of lawn come hot weather.

 3. Sharp Blade: We recommend sharpening the mower blade every six weeks for the average homeowner.
 The easiest way to stay on schedule with blade sharpening is to buy an extra blade.
 This allows plenty of time for taking the dull blade in for sharpening.
 Also be aware that many new blades do not come sharpened, for safety reasons.